Lesson 1: Postwar Disillusionment and the Quest for Peace, 1921–1929

 Through an examination of memoirs, photographs, and other primary source documents, students will examine the rise of antiwar sentiment in the United States, as well as some of the concrete measures taken during the 1920s to prevent the outbreak of future wars.

-List the main reasons for the growth of antiwar sentiment after World War I.
+Examine the main reasons for the growth of antiwar sentiment after World War I.

-Identify the U.S. foreign policy initiatives of the 1920s that aimed toward the prevention of war.
+Analyze the U.S. foreign policy initiatives of the 1920s that aimed toward the prevention of war.

 Assess the strengths and weaknesses of the Five-Power Treaty and the Kellogg-Briand Pact as means of preventing war.